Lionsberg/lionsberg-wiki/Lionsberg System Design/The Way/Concepts and Ideas/Core Values.md

 Stewardship
 Wisdom

-The entire set of Values, or the [[Total Nested Hierarchy of Values]], can be derived from the Spirit or Essence of Unconditional Love.
+The entire set of Values, or the [[Total Nested Hierarchy of Values]], can be derived from the Spirit or Essence of Unconditional [[Love]].

 For an articulation of concrete behaviors and ways these Core Values show up in our lives and our work, see the [[Provisional Code]].